-The answer extraction area is analyzed with the syntactical analyzer, and an answer candidate is extracted.
-This candidate should be the combination or of a noun, an unknown word, a number or the alphabet.
+The answer extraction area is analyzed with the syntactical analyzer (chasen [11]), and an answer candidate is extracted.
+This candidate should be the combination of nouns, unknown words, numbers or alphabets.
 The syntactical tags given by this external module allow the realization of this task.